awesomeahi95/se-challenge-payroll/README.md

 <br>

 - What design decisions did I make when designing your models/entities?
+    * I expanded the original time report CSV table structure with a ```report_id``` that I extracted from the CSV name as well as a incremented index.

 - How did I separate any concerns in my application?